decrn/tilogics/ARTIFACT.md

 To run the benchmark, it is sufficient to run `make bench`, provided that Coq compilation, extraction and Haskell compilation have succeeded.
 This make target will invoke `hyperfine`.
 The result of the benchmark can then be found in the `bench/` directory.
 Each run will produce a short markdown summary of the execution times together with some small statistics.

+The total running time of `make bench` takes around  minutes on a M2 Macbook Air.